 What kind of core or core-plus funds should you consider?
 Those that do not take excessive credit risk.
 Their correlation to equities — how closely tied their returns are to those of stocks — should be relatively low.
 In Canada, Capital Group offers two bond mandates: Capital Group Canadian Core Plus Fixed Income FundTM (Canada) and Capital Group World Bond FundTM (Canada).
 Both portfolios have historically had low correlation to equities, which can help smooth the ride when equities hit a rough patch.

 Margaret Steinbach is a fixed income investment director at Capital Group.
 She has 13 years of investment industry experience, four with Capital.
 Previously, Margaret worked as a portfolio specialist at Oaktree Capital Management.
 She holds a bachelor’s degree in commerce from the University of Virginia.

-Ritchie Tuazon is a fixed income portfolio manager at Capital Group.
-He has 19 years of investment industry experience, including seven years at Capital.
-Previously, Ritchie worked as a bond trader at Goldman Sachs.
+Ritchie Tuazon is a fixed income portfolio manager with 20 years of industry experience (as of 12/31/20).
 He holds an MBA from MIT, a master's in public administration from Harvard and a bachelor's from the University of California, Berkeley.